Five Fun Italian Proverbs

 Popular wisdom, etc etc etc.

-italian proverbs san severino marche
+nightfall san severino marche italia

 Now onward!
 In the general direction of the fantastic Italian proverbs: